Risk Management Report

 • Risk management responsibility appraisal The Group shall require all business units to establish a comprehensive risk management responsibility system and fulfill their risk prevention and mitigation responsibilities.
 The Group shall incorporate all risk control requirements into its management and operation procedures while including risk management responsibilities as a factor in annual performance appraisal, with the aim of raising the risk prevention awareness of all business units and encouraging them to plan for and implement risk prevention measures proactively.

-During 2023, focusing on the Group’s strategic vision of becoming a “<>World-class Green and Low-carbon Energy Provider” and the mission of “<>Lower Carbon Empower Better Life”, the Risk Management Committee, as agreed with the management and approved by the Board has identified five major risks of the Group upon risk assessments based on the changes in recent and mid- to long-term internal and external conditions, including risks relating to green transformation and innovative development, risks relating to the compatibility between operational control and management mechanisms, financial risks, market risks, and supply chain risks.
-Details of the relevant risks are as follows:
+During 2024, the Group continued to focus on the strategic vision of becoming a “World-class Green and Low-carbon Energy Provider” and the mission of “Lower Carbon Empower Better Life”.
+Coupled with the risk assessments based on the changes in recent and mid- to long-term internal and external conditions, the Risk Management Committee, as agreed with the management and approved by the Board, identified and confirmed six major risks of the Group.
+These risks included innovation risks, financial risks, market risks, new energy business investment and operational risks, construction project risks, and human resources risks.
+Details of the relevant major risks are as follows:

 Description of Risks Key Response Measures